What I have done in my life

 Mid-1990s – self-employed marketing communications.
 Co-authored my credit-scoring textbook which is still in use today.

 Mid-2000s – returned to Australia and started writing seriously.
-Discovered past-life regression which morphed into channelling and has become my late-life new career.
+Spent eight years ghostwriting.
+Discovered past-life regression which morphed into trance channelling and together with writing and editing, this has become my late-life new career.